Welcome to Chattanooga Engineers Week

 Engineers Week was founded in 1951 by the National Society of Professional Engineers (NSPE).
 It is among the oldest of America’s professional engineering outreach efforts.

-“In concert with more than 70 engineering, education, and cultural societies, and more than 50 corporations and government agencies, the Chattanooga Area of Tennessee officially opens Engineers Week with a Kick-off Luncheon on Monday, February 17, 2020 at the UTC University Center.
-It will be followed on Thursday, February 20 with the traditional Awards Banquet at the Marriott Downtown Ballroom.
+“In concert with more than 70 engineering, education, and cultural societies, and more than 50 corporations and government agencies, the Chattanooga Area of Tennessee officially opens Engineers Week with a Kick-off Luncheon on on Tuesday, February 21, 2023 at the UTC University Center.
+It will be followed by an Awards Banquet.
 Both events are open to the public.

 You Can Be Involved

 The public is invited to attend the annual Engineers Week Awards banquet where winners of… Learn more

 Public School Students

 Encourage your science, math, computer or technology teachers to offer multiple… Learn more

 Looking for help with lesson plans related to science?
 See if… more

 Nominate colleagues for the local Engineer of the Year award to be announced at the… Learn more